Specific requirements for membership are contained in the National By-laws.

 -To encourage a better understanding of motorcycle riders as a constructive sport among members of the public, press, and law enforcement agencies.

 In May of 2001 the CVMA formed as a joint endeavor within the VFW and adopted the CVMA/VFW patch.
 In December 2002 the CVMA membership voted to move on towards the separate Association it wanted to be and split from the VFW as a joint organization.
 On December 15, 2002 the CVMA voted to wear a combination of the CVMA background and the old skull logo as a one-piece patch.
 Membership requirements for a new member required being a Combat Veteran and riding a motorcycle as a hobby.
 In April 2007, 29 CVMA members called Texas home and they spawned the first Texas chapter.
 The chapter grew 4 detachments across the state that became the first four chapters.
 By Feb 23, 2010, a Central Texas chapter was created as TX 23-5.
 Out of this chapter, a detachment grew in the areas around Abilene and San Angelo known as 23-5a.
 By November 2013, the detachment had grown to 18 members and on Thanksgiving day, 2013, the detachment voted to request approval to become it's own chapter and was designated as TX 23-12 based out of San Angelo, TX known as the Concho Valley Chapter.
-Since then, 4 more chapters in Texas have been approved and 23-12 has spawned it's own detachment in Amarillo.
+Since then, 10 more chapters in Texas have been approved and 23-12 has spawned 2 of those new chapters (Amarillo & Midland) and formed a new Detachment (Abilene).

 Copyright © CVMA TX 23-12 Concho Valley